hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 ## Session Design

 A session in Consul represents a contract that has very specific semantics.
-When a session is constructed a node name, a list of health checks, behavior, TTL and a `lock-delay` may be provided.
-The newly constructed session is provided with a named ID which can be used to refer to it.
-This ID can be used with the KV store to acquire locks, which are advisory mechanisms for mutual exclusion.
+When a session is constructed, a node name, a list of health checks, a behavior, a TTL, and a `lock-delay` may be provided.
+The newly constructed session is provided with a named ID that can be used to identify it.
+This ID can be used with the KV store to acquire locks: advisory mechanisms for mutual exclusion.

 Below is a diagram showing the relationship between these components:

 <div class="center">